sohag-aust/microservice-gateway-server/README.md

     4. Idempotent operation : We should make sure the retry operation not do any side effects while retrying. like ,  calling get api won't do anything in retry patterns' but calling post/put/delete api in retry patterns can cause multiple operation or side effects in Database.

+    *** Adding Retry pattern in gateway server for loans microservice ***
+    1. set retry with backoff config for loans microservice
+    2. start the gateway server,
+    3. put log in the /contact-info api in loans microservice
+    4. runs the loans microservice in debug mode
+    5. hit loans microservice contact info api via gateway server
+    6. when debugger is hit, remove debugger red button and resume application
+    7. and look into the logs section, we can see in the meantime retry mechanism happend and logs will be appeared